 Admittedly, the world could carry on without this particular use case, and I debated whether or not to include it.
 But there’s no point in arguing with a $200B industry.

 Cloud gaming can eliminate the need to install games and content updates.
-All that is needed is a stable internet connection: the game is streamed directly to the gamer’s device.
+All that’s needed is a stable internet connection.
 Using a mouse, gamers input commands that are sent to the remote computer running a game instance.
 The server carries out the commands and then streams the result back to be rendered through a graphics processing unit.
 As games evolve, gamers would always get the latest version, independent of device.
-In fact, a game could be started on one device and continued on another.

 Does it work as intended?
 The jury is still out.
 Perhaps the largest player in this universe, Google Stadia, reportedly recently closed down its internal game development division, thus creating doubt about Google’s dedication to the cloud gaming initiative.
 Microsoft’s XCloud is still in a roll out phase.
 What’s clear is that the plausibility and playability of cloud gaming is very dependent on internet connection and distance from the provider’s servers (spoiler 2: check out the massively distributed cloud section below).